serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 <img align="left" src="https://avatars0.githubusercontent.com/u/5524702?s=400&v=4" width="180px">

 Frank is an early serverless enthusiast.
-He got started on serverless technologies when the Framework was in its v0.x infancy.
-Frank has contributed tons of great enhancements to the different codebases of the Serverless Framework.
+He got started when the [Serverless Framework](www.serverless.com/framework) was in its v0.x infancy.
+Frank has contributed tons of great enhancements to the different codebases of the Framework.

 His specialality is the v1 plugin system, where he managed to introudce the separation of the `package` and `deploy` steps in a non-breaking way with the help of a lifecycle depracation and redirection mechanism.